-Understanding the death culture in Tana Toraja, South Sulawesi is no easy task.
+Understanding the death culture in Tana Toraja, Indonesia is no easy task.
 Whilst funerary rites in the western world symbolise closure after death and a departure from this world, Torajans have a very different perception of death and its significance.

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.